The Imaginative Generative Adversarial Network: Automatic Data Augmentation for Dynamic Skeleton-Based Hand Gesture and

 This investigation also used the SHREC'17 Track dataset and the LSTM network.
 In the classical data augmentation approach, there are three hyperparameters to optimize: $\sigma_{scale}$, $\sigma_{shift}$ and $\sigma_{noise}$.
 There could be more hyperparameters, and this depends on how many transformations are applied to the data.
 Three common ways of performing hyperparameter optimization are random search, grid search, and Bayesian optimization.
 Here we are using grid search to optimize hyperparameters since it is a simple but effective method for exploring a regular search space.
 We carried out two rounds of search.
 The first round is a coarse grid search.
 We used $\sigma_{scale} \in [0.1,0.15,0.2,0.25,0.3]$, $\sigma_{shift} \in [0.1,0.15,0.2,0.25,0.3]$ and $\sigma_{noise} \in [0.1,0.2,0.3]$.

 Figure \ref{fig:FirstSearch} shows the result from the first-round search.
 We observe that the combinations in the red selected circles have good accuracy.
-We investigated the combinations that produced these results and performed a second round of search, a fine grid search, that has $\sigma_{scale} \in [0.1,0.12,0.14,0.18,0.2] $, $\sigma_{shift} \in[0.1,0.12,0.14,0.18,0.2]$ and $\sigma_{noise} \in [0.05,0.1,0.15]$.
-Figure \ref{fig:SecondSearch} shows the results from the second round search together with the validation accuracy achieved from the clean data and GAN augmented data.
-We found that the optimized hyperparameters achieved a validation accuracy of $76.6\%$, which is less than the accuracy ($80.1\%$) achieved by the GAN-augmented data.
+We investigated the combinations that produced these results and performed a second round fine grid search, that has $\sigma_{scale} \in [0.1,0.12,0.14,0.18,0.2] $, $\sigma_{shift} \in[0.1,0.12,0.14,0.18,0.2]$ and $\sigma_{noise} \in [0.05,0.1,0.15]$.
+Figure \ref{fig:SecondSearch} shows the results from the fine grid search together with the validation accuracy achieved from the clean data and GAN augmented data.
+The optimized hyperparameters achieved a validation accuracy of $76.6\%$, which is less than the accuracy ($80.1\%$) achieved by the GAN-augmented data.
 Compared with the 5 GPU hours training time for the Imaginative GAN, the classical data augmentation approach costs around 15 times more GPU hours (75.2).